ntk148v/til/rabbitmq/disaster-recovery.md

     ![](https://blog.rabbitmq.com/assets/images/2020/04/ChainReplication3NodesDoubleSend.png)

     - When a mirror has been out of communication with its peers beyond a certain time limit, it is removed from the ring and the queue continues to be available.
 The problem occur upon the mirror rejoining the ring again.
-First the mirror discards all its data and then, optionally, a process called synchronisation begins.
-Synchronisation is where the master replicates its current messages to a mirror.
-This is a _stop the world_ process where the queue becomes frozen until synchronisation is complete.
+First the mirror discards all its data and then, optionally, a process called synchronization begins. synchronization is where the master replicates its current messages to a mirror.
+This is a _stop the world_ process where the queue becomes frozen until synchronization is complete.
 This becomes a problem if the queue is very big as the period of unavailability can be long.

     ![](https://blog.rabbitmq.com/assets/images/2020/04/ChainReplication5NodesRejoin.png)

-    - Another option is to not synchronise a rejoining mirror with the master.
-In this case we end up with lower redundancy but avoid potentially painful synchronisation.
-Of course, if the queue is empty or has few messages then synchronisation doesn’t pose a big problem.
+    - Another option is to not synchronize a rejoining mirror with the master.
+In this case we end up with lower redundancy but avoid potentially painful synchronization.
+Of course, if the queue is empty or has few messages then synchronization doesn’t pose a big problem.
-    - Another imporatant topic is how it handles network partitions.
+    - Another important topic is how it handles network partitions.
 When a partition occurs that splits a cluster into two halves, we’ll end up with one or more mirrors that lose communications with the master.
 As an administrator we can choose availability or consistency at this point.

       - If we don't want to lose messages, then we’ll configure the cluster to use `pause-minority` mode.
 This basically stops all brokers on the minority side of a partition.
 On the majority side (if there is one) the queue continues to operate, just with reduced redundancy.
 Once the partition is resolved, the cluster returns to normality.